TetraPlex-org/central/Documentation/GotoMarketStrategy.md

 * Frank is an entrepreneur and wants someone to test his new web platform.
 He pays credits to the system, the system takes transaction fees and a freelance tester does the task and files a report for a bounty claim, the tester gets paid in credits after Frank sees the report.

+* James is a furry and wants a 🐻 avatar... he sets a bounty for his furry persona (fursona) and a graphics artist designs a reference sheet for his 🐻 OC (Original Character) based on the character bio and description that was on the bounty.
+The graphics artist was paid credits after the avatar and ref sheet was reviewed and accepted.
+James now uses the 🐻 avatar in Tetraplex and is very happy and commissions the same artist for his 🦝 avatar and ref sheet.

 ## Value Matrix

 | Persona Name | Pain Point | Product Value | Message |